fod-dev/fod-uploader-java/README.md

 **Note**: Command-line arguments have been reworked since 3.1.0.
 If you are upgrading from an older version to the latest version, make sure to update your arguments.

-The following table describes the OT Core Application Security Uploader arguments.
+The following table describes the FoDUploader arguments.
 Arguments are named and can be in any order:

 Short Name	| Long Name                     | Required?         | Description
 ----------	| ----------                    |----------         | ----------